Parenting

 written by OJUS PATEL

-Bullying has become a hot topic in parenting and our society.
+Bullying remains a hot topic in parenting and our society.
 It’s something we hope to never have to address, but that doesn’t mean we need to close ourselves off to it altogether.
 The reality is that bullying is one of the biggest childhood issues impacting youth in this country—and as we see now in politics and pop culture, it’s doesn’t always stop with kids.

 As parents, we worry and stress over whether or not our kids are happy, but as they get older, we realize so much of their lives are out of our control.
 When they start school, we can’t choose their classmates or peers, we can’t piece together their social environments the way we did when they were babies, we can’t prevent every bit of hurt or pain (though we most certainly always try).